Upcoming Children’s Theater in the DMV + Real Reviews

 • Best for: all ages

-A holiday mash-up for the whole family, The Hip Hop Nutcracker comes to The National for the very first time.
-Directed and choreographed by Tony and Olivier Award-nominated Jennifer Weber, this contemporary dance spectacle is a re-mixed and re-imagined version of the classic, smashing hip hop dance and Tchaikovsky’s timeless music together into a heart-stirring and inspirational holiday event.
-The Hip Hop Nutcracker is brought to life by a powerhouse cast of a dozen all-star dancers, a DJ, a violinist, and MC Kurtis Blow, one of hip hop’s founding fathers, who opens the show with a short set.
+The Hip Hop Nutcracker is a contemporary dance spectacle that is a re-mixed and re-imagined version of the classic, smashing hip hop dance and Tchaikovsky’s timeless music together into a heart-stirring and inspirational holiday event.
+This production is brought to life by a powerhouse cast of a dozen all-star dancers, a DJ, a violinist, and MC Kurtis Blow, one of hip hop’s founding fathers, who opens the show with a short set.

 The Hip Hop Nutcracker takes a modern approach to this holiday classic with hip-hop based moves from break dancing to doing the Urkel.
 Act I includes appearances from the Mouse King and the journey to the Land of Snow.
 Act II features the Land of Sweets, which is transformed into an 80s dance battle.
 Although it’s set in the 80s, it reminded me of the Save the Last Dance club scene LOL

-This was Jack’s first time visiting The National Theatre.
-He absolutely LOVED the show!
+My son absolutely LOVED this show!
 The break dancing and backflips were his favorite parts.
 He even tried some of the moves in the aisle, LOL.
 One question he asked multiple times dealt with why the dancers never spoke.
 It was a great lesson for him in the different types of performances.

 This performance in my opinion is great for all ages and family members/friends across generations.
 Kurtis Blow opened the night with old school hip-hop tracks & a mini dance party.
 The dancers then took us on a journey through the decades of hip-hop and ended with modern-day moves that wowed the audience!